dojo/docs/dojo/place.rst

 Place using create()
 --------------------

-*TODO: revise and expand this section.*

 Alternative way to place (and create) a node is `dojo.create <dojo/create>`_.
 It is a simple helper that creates a node with a given tag (or uses the existing node), and applies optionally `dojo.attr <dojo/attr>`_ and `dojo.place <dojo/place>`_ to it.
 While its creation part is not as rich, it allows to set complex attributes and styles dynamically without messy string manipulations.
-The additional benefit of `dojo.create <dojo/create>`_ is that by using `dojo.attr <dojo/attr>`_ all attributes will be applied in a browser-independent way eliminating possible differences.
+The additional benefit of `dojo.create <dojo/create>`_ is that by using `dojo.attr <dojo/attr>`_ all attributes will be applied in a browser-independent way avoiding possible differences.

 .. code-block :: javascript
   :linenos: